mohan-chinnappan-n/cli-dx/bulkquey.md

-## How Query using BulkAPI 2.0
+## How to Query using BulkAPI 2.0?

-- Requires plugin 0.0.132 or above
+- Requires plugin 0.0.137 or above

 ### Demo
 #### Query file